rahulrajpl/rahulrajpl.github.io.old/_posts/2020-02-09-Setting up Cuckoo Sandbox.markdown

 ### Introduction
 -----------------------

-In this blog, we will see how to set up the cuckoo sandbox and virtual box for malware analysis.
+In this blog, we will see how to set up the cuckoo sandbox and virtual box for malware analysis and installing 'kioptrix' boot-to-root VMs for penetration testing exercise.
 It is assumed that the host machine is installed with Ubuntu 18.04 or above with VirtualBox software.

 -----------------------
 ### Configuring Cuckoo Sandbox
 -----------------------

-Step 1: Download Cuckoo_setup.zip from Google Drive(*Link will be provided on request*)[^1]
+Step 1: Download Cuckoo_setup.zip from Google Drive(*Link will be provided on request*)

 Step 2: "Run cuckoo_framework_install.sh" after unzipping the downloaded file from step 1.
 Cuckoo will work with python2 at the time of writing this, however, active development for porting the tool to python3 is in progress this year.